Episode 98

 Dad stood there on the phone explaining this whole strange story to a constable who reacted with the same wribe amusement that we initially expressed.

-and that every single door in the whole resort was either unlocked or flung wide open.
+The constable started paying attention though when we explained that all the power was out and that every single door in the whole resort was either unlocked or flung wide open.

-Then he went on to explain that being over an hour away it was going to take them some time to drive over and check it out.
+Then he went on to explain that being over an hour away, it was going to take them some time to drive over and check it out.

 He said that we didn't have to wait for them if we didn't want to.
-So after this we got back in our car and left.
+So after this, we got back in our car and left.

 We drove about an hour to the nearest town and we stayed in the local pub.